laurelhweiss/toast/README.md

 ## Acknowledgements

 Built for use with the [HETDEX Survey](https://hetdex.org).
-Based on `querywidget.py` by Erin Mentuch Cooper.
+Based upon structure of HETDEX API's `querywidget.py`